Affordability is a priority to me.

 - Nothing is “too much” to talk about.
 I am not here to judge you, and there is nothing too shocking or taboo for you to talk to me about.

-As your kink-informed sex therapist, talking about the things you can’t tell most people is, quite literally, why I am here for you. - Self-paced.
+As your sex therapist, talking about the things you can’t tell most people is, quite literally, why I am here for you. - Self-paced.
 That being said, you decide what is important to focus on and talk about.
 I may ask questions, but I always remind my clients that you have “veto-power” on where we go and what is focused on in therapy.

 What NOT to expect: